If you love art, you will love Borghese Gallery in Rome.

 13. Gift shop

 How to reach Borghese Gallery?

-The Borghese Gallery is located in Villa Borghese.
+The Borghese Gallery is on the Pincian Hill, in Villa Borghese.

-You can also reach the Piazza di Spagna by Metro (Line-A) and follow the arrows toward the Gallery while taking in the Roman air.
+Once you exit the station, you can follow the signage towards the Gallery while taking in the Roman air.

-To give you a sense of distance – Borghese Gallery is 5.2 Kms (3.2 Miles) from the Vatican Museums or 6 Kms (3.7 Miles) from the Colosseum
+Note: Borghese Gallery is 5.2 Kms (3.2 Miles) from the Vatican Museums and 6 Kms (3.7 Miles) from the Colosseum.

 The Borghese Gallery remains open to the public from Tuesday to Sunday from 9 am to 7 pm.

 The last entry into the Gallery is at 5 pm.

 The Gallery remains closed on Mondays, 25th December, and 1st January.